spectral-compute/scale-docs/src/manual/02-how-to-use.md

 If your GPU is not listed in the output of this command, it is not currently supported by SCALE.

-If the `redscaleinfo` command is not found, ensure that `<SCALE install path>/bin` is in `PATH`.
+If the `scaleinfo` command is not found, ensure that `<SCALE install path>/bin` is in `PATH`.

 ## Point your build system at SCALE